atishsawant/mta_project/README.md

     >>base methodology - leang

-    >>bar chart of entries + exits of top stations  - atish
+    >>bar chart of entries + exits of top stations  - atish; FIND THIS BY GETTING THE INTERSECTION OF LIST OF TOP STATIONS WITH HIGHEST ENTRIES IN FIRST HALF OF DAY AND TOP EXITS IN SECOND HALF OF DAY

     >>stations on a map - yukino